stackabletech/docker-images/rust/patchable/README.md

 mirror = "https://github.com/stackabletech/druid.git"
 ```

-If you just want to add a new version, simply initiatilize it with patchable:
+If you just want to add a new version, initiatilize the version-level config with patchable:
 ```
 cargo patchable init druid 28.0.0 --base=druid-28.0.0 --mirror
 ```

-Using the `--mirror` flag will push the base ref to the mirror URL specified in the product-level config.

 ## Glossary